-Teaching Clauses: Quick Teaching Tips
+Master Teaching Clauses: Quick Tips for Success

 Are you looking for how to teach clauses? how to teach phrases and clauses?
 Teaching phrases and clauses activities can be fun.
 A lesson plan to teach phrases and clauses is included.